 Ashwani Khanna, Head – Marketing, FunderMax adds that a few new and innovative materials such as exterior grade laminates (as per EN438-6) give a high degree of design freedom for people who create.
 Glass fibre reinforced concrete and metal claddings (zinc, copper, and steel) are gaining popularity and shaping the market due to their versatile properties.
 Some of the key advantages of these cladding materials over traditional ones are eco-friendliness, thermal efficiency, energy renewability and sustainability.

 Metal cladding with lights, Image courtesy – BES Consultants

 According to Ar.
-Reza Kabul, Principal Architect, Reza Kabul Architects Pvt Ltd, the old trends of stone, marble, terracotta / clay tiles have come back in fashion.
-The only difference is that artificial material with these finishes is available in the market now, which look like the natural materials, but all don’t have the same feel.
+Reza Kabul, Principal Architect, Reza Kabul Architects Pvt Ltd, the old trends of stone, marble, terracotta/clay tiles have come back in fashion.
+The only difference is that artificial material with these finishes is available in the market now, which look like natural materials, but all don’t have the same feel.
 Ceramic tiles are one of the materials which are widely used in many projects, he adds.

 With the evolution of organic forms in architecture, cladding materials have also evolved to complement this design style.
 Apart from aluminium, which is bendable to a certain extent, glass fibre reinforced (GFRP) is used as it can be moulded into various organic shapes, says Rajan Goregaoker, Principal Architect and Director (Partner), GA design.

-According to Rajan Govind, Director, BES Consultants, use of textured materials, metallic finishes and natural materials like terracotta, stones are some latest trends.
+According to Rajan Govind, Director, BES Consultants, the use of textured materials, metallic finishes and natural materials like terracotta, and stones are some latest trends.